Trazodone: Research

 Trazodone may be effective in the treatment of sexual dysfunction, for instance female sexual dysfunction and erectile dysfunction.
 A 2003 systematic review and meta-analysis found some indication that trazodone may be useful in the treatment of erectile dysfunction.
 Besides trazodone alone, a combination of trazodone and bupropion (developmental code names and tentative brand names S1P-104, S1P-205, Lorexys, and Orexa) is under development for the treatment of erectile dysfunction and female sexual dysfunction.
 As of September 2021, it is in phase 2 clinical trials for these indications.
 It has been in this stage of clinical development since at least February 2015.

 Trazodone may be useful in the treatment of certain symptoms like sleep disturbances in alcohol withdrawal and recovery.
 However, reviews have recommended against use of trazodone for alcohol withdrawal due to inadequate evidence.
 Very limited evidence suggests that trazodone might be useful in the treatment of certain symptoms in cocaine use disorder.
 Trazodone has been reported to be effective in the treatment of sleep apnea.
 Cochrane reviews found that trazodone was not effective in the treatment of agitation in dementia.
 Another Cochrane review found that trazodone might be useful in the treatment of sleep disturbances in dementia.
 Further systematic reviews have found that trazodone may be effective for behavioral and psychological symptoms in dementias such as frontotemporal dementia and Alzheimer's disease.

 Trazodone has been studied as an adjunctive therapy in the treatment of schizophrenia.
 It has been reported to decrease negative symptoms without worsening positive symptoms although improvement in negative symptoms was modest.
 Trazodone has also been reported to be effective in treating antipsychotic-related extrapyramidal symptoms such as akathisia.
 Trazodone has been studied and reported to be effective in the treatment of bulimia, but there is limited evidence to support this use.
 It might be useful in the treatment of night eating disorder as well.
 Trazodone might be effective in the treatment of adjustment disorder.
 It may also be effective in the treatment of bruxism in children and adolescents.

 Trazodone may be useful in the treatment of certain chronic pain disorders.
 There is limited but conflicting evidence to support the use of trazodone in the treatment of headaches and migraines in children.
 Trazodone may be useful in the treatment of fibromyalgia as well as diabetic neuropathy.
 It may also be useful in the treatment of burning mouth syndrome.
 A 2004 narrative review claimed that trazodone could be used in the treatment of complex regional pain syndrome.
 Trazodone may also be effective in the treatment of functional gastrointestinal disorders.
 It may be effective in the treatment of non-cardiac chest pain as well.

 Trazodone may be useful in promoting motor recovery after stroke.

+Trazodone is sometimes prescribed to treat premature ejaculation but clomipramine and paroxetine may be more effective.